Automattic/RadControl/readme.txt

 * Added automatic detection for sites using CloudFlare (Rocket Loader), excluding ad scripts from being included in the optimizations done by Rocket Loader.
 * Added a constant to manually turn on CloudFlare support (Rocket Loader)
- 1. 'ADCONTROL_CLOUDFLARE' set to true will add a tag to the script tags to prevent Rocket Loader from including them in its optimization process, sometimes causing problems with ads loading properly.
+ 1. 'define( 'ADCONTROL_CLOUDFLARE', true );' in wp-config will add a tag to the script tags to prevent Rocket Loader from including them in its optimization process, which can cause problems with ads loading properly.

 = 1.1 =